Compare the best ISA rates for over-50s

 Best cash ISA rates

-If you’re over 50 years old looking for the best ISA rates, you may as well compare the whole market.
+If you are over 50 years old and you’re looking for the best ISA rates, you may as well compare the whole market.
 ISAs are available to anyone aged over 16.
 There may be some providers only offering their ISAs to over-50s, but there’s no guarantee that these providers will offer superior rates.
 Even if they do, these deals will still be found within traditional price comparison website results.

 Stocks and shares ISAs are generally regarded as a better bet if you’re planning on saving for retirement, as they tend to deliver better long-term returns than cash ISAs.